 - Take turmeric: You can buy turmeric supplements, or you can add the powder to your food which is my preferred method.
 It can definitely preferable to eat the ‘whole food’ where possible, especially if something is just for preventative reasons,as hole foods tend to be more bio-available in the body.
 Please read about the amazing powers of turmeric and follow the recipe on how to make this powerful and healing turmeric paste.
 I now have my whole family on this stuff, and they have ALL seen and felt varying results.
 Turmeric is one spice that has now been proven to lower chronic inflammation in the body.

-- Take high quality green powder everyday, as in wheatgrass, barley grass, chlorella, spirulna or moringa.
+- Take a green superfood powder shot everyday in the form of wheatgrass, barley grass, chlorella, spirulina or moringa.
 These are highly alkaline and will help to fight chronic inflammation on a cellular level.
-Ideally take a blend, or a mix of these powerful detoxifiyers and see the difference, not only in inflammation, but due to their high levels of antioxidants they are also anti aging and will help keep you young on the inside AND out.
+Ideally take a blend or a mix of these powerful detoxifiyers and see the difference, not only in inflammation, but due to their high levels of antioxidants they are also anti aging and will help keep you young on the inside AND out.

 - Exercise is a very IMPORTANT part of keeping your joints and ligaments flexible and strong.
 You can’t seriously expect your body to stay fit and healthy without a good exercise routine in place.
 You know that old saying ‘use it or lose it’ rings very true!

-Taking glucosamine and chondroitin alongside the other recommendations in this post really will be your best defense against painful joints, inflammation, and aging in general.
-But I highly recommend you do all of them to really want to see great results; not only that, but you’ll also be lowering your chances of many other age related diseases and illnesses in the process.
+Taking a trusted glucosamine and chondroitin alongside the other recommendations in this post really will be your best defense against painful joints, inflammation and aging in general.
+But I highly recommend you do all of them to really want to see great results.
+Not only that, but you’ll also be lowering your chances of many other age related diseases and illnesses in the process.